…was incorporated in September 2004 and then launched in February 2005.

 As the tone of this website may well indicate, TEn is largely non corporate, straight forward and has quite a lot to do with old fashioned values of professionalism, character and integrity.

-According to founding director, James Sharp:
+According to our remaining founding director, James Sharp:

 Our point has always been; the world may have changed, but what motivates people to succeed has not… given half a chance.